yamile2624/Calculator/README.md

 # Calculator
-I made my first calculator using HTML, CSS and JavaScript
+I made my first calculator using HTML and CSS.